yousifso/Cyclistic_case_study/README.md

 ### 6. **Act**
    - **Recommendations**: Propose marketing strategies to convert casual riders into annual members, such as offering trial memberships, promoting benefits for commuters, and using targeted digital marketing campaigns.
-   - **Next Steps**: Test these strategies and refine based on results.

 ## Summary of Analysis